CartoDB/documentation/app/content/cloud-native-workspace/overview/getting-started.md

 ## Getting started

-The CARTO 3 Workspace allows you to create amazing maps and spatial analytics at a scale, straight from your data warehouse.
+The CARTO 3 Workspace is the leading cloud-native Location Intelligence platform.
+It allows you to create amazing maps and spatial analytics at a scale, straight from your data warehouse.
 Take the most from our Spatial Extension, the Tilesets module, and other fresh features.

 ### Create your CARTO 3 account